Paulracisz/the-story-of-jesus/README.md

 This website features a clean and modern design, with a focus on showcasing my skills and experience.
 Some of the key features of this website include:

-- A home section with an introduction to who I am and what I do
+- A home section with an introduction to what the play is about.
-- A projects section with links to some of my past projects
+- A story section that showcases each act of the play.
-- A skills section with a breakdown of my technical skills and expertise
+- An about section that gives information on the tour locations.
-- A contact section with a form to get in touch with me
+- A buy tickets portal.

 ## Technologies Used